 Food waste has been a controversial subject around the world for decades.
-It’s estimated that more than 1.3 million tons of food is thrown away each year while there are people dying from malnutrition and hunger every single day.
+Estimations suggest that more than 1.3 million tons of food end up in landfills each year while there are people dying from malnutrition and hunger every single day.

-For many years, attempts have been made to reduce this figure, but the results of the studies show that there is still a significant wastage of food each year.
+For many years, people have attempted to reduce this figure.
+However, the results of the studies show that there is still a significant wastage of food each year.

 The main criticism against the big distributors is that often a significant amount of their food ends up going to waste rather than being donated to the needy.

-The idea Arash put forth was for businesses to donate their unsold food to charity organizations and food banks so that it could be distributed to those in need.
+The idea Arash put forth was for businesses to donate their unsold food to charity organizations and food banks so that they could give it to those in need.